BarbaraPruz/BarbaraPruz.github.io/_posts/2018-11-10-fetch_and_handling_errors.markdown

     Converted Response to JSON
     Completed Response Processing, Payload: undefined

 To detect HTTP error status codes in the fetch response handling, it is necessary to check the response ok flag.
 Here is an example of some general code that can be used – this code will catch errors for HTTP error codes as well as general network errors (detected by fetch).
+If checking for specific status codes, response.status contains the integer value.

 ```
 fetch(uri)